 For the self-employed, establishing a retirement plan for your business may sound like a daunting process, but it does not need to be.
 The Internal Revenue Service (IRS) offers a variety of retirement savings plan options.
 The plan you select depends on several factors, including how your business is structured, the amount you can afford to contribute per year, and how much income you generate annually.
 Self-employed individuals have the benefit of being treated as both employer and employee, which can be beneficial when contributing to certain retirement plans.

 Each situation must be looked at individually.
-In order to make the most suitable choice, it is important to review the options available.
+In order to provide recommendations and help make decisions that align with your best interest, it is important to review the options available.

 SEP IRA: A simple solution